forgetsummer/RADCELL/README.md

  4. After setting up the environemtnal variable as step 3, run demo_usingRADCELL.py, to see whether RADCELL path is set up correctly
  5. Install CompuCell3D in your local computer (https://compucell3d.org/)
  6. For runnig the example of simulating vascular tumor reponse,  in CompuCell3D, open project VascularTumor.
 Simply open file VascularTumor.cc3d.
 Then run the model.

+ **Citing RADCELL **

+RADCELL is described in a technical paper, available in https://iopscience.iop.org/article/10.1088/1361-6560/abd4f9.
+If you would like the cite the article, you may use the following citation:

+Liu R, Higley KA, Swat MH, Chaplain M, Powathil G, Glazier JA.
+Development of a coupled simulation toolkit for computational radiation biology based on Geant4 and CompuCell3D.
+Phys Med Biol.
+2020 Dec 18. doi: 10.1088/1361-6560/abd4f9.
+Epub ahead of print.
+PMID: 33339019.